Compare Azure and AWS Services a Definitive Guide for IT Pros

 Pre-Trained Cognitive Services

-• AWS: Offers a suite of specialized services like Amazon Rekognition for image and video analysis, Amazon Polly for text-to-speech conversion, and Amazon Transcribe for speech-to-text.
+• AWS: Provides specific services like Amazon Rekognition for identifying objects and faces in images, Amazon Polly for generating lifelike speech from text, and Amazon Transcribe for converting audio to text.

 Common Questions: Azure vs. AWS for IT Professionals